kklimas/checkers/README.md

 # Checkers

 ## About
-"Checkers" is a simple application that allows users to play checkers.
+`Checkers` is a simple application that allows users to play checkers.
 It enables both 1v1 human vs. human gameplay and human vs. machine gameplay..

 ## Configuration
 The application allows loading a configuration file with various settings and also enables changing most settings during gameplay.
 The configuration file is located in the directory ``/resources`` and is named ``config.json.``.